 Is Cousins Beach From “The Summer I Turned Pretty” Real?
 Here’s the Deal

-Jenny Han’s bestselling Summer trilogy is back for season two, and our summer’s already looking brighter.
-“The Summer I Turned Pretty” is a coming-of-age romantic drama that follows Isabel “Belly” Conklin (Lola Tung) during her family’s annual summer vacation to the idyllic Cousins Beach.
-When the nearly 16-year-old Belly returns to the place, she finds herself at the center of a complicated love triangle involving her childhood friends, brothers Jeremiah (Gavin Casalegno) and Conrad (Christopher Briney).
-The Amazon Prime series has all the makings of a feel-good summer offering – the heart-fluttering tale of first love, life-defining friendships, a dreamy soundtrack, and a picturesque beach setting.
+Jenny Han‘s bestselling Summer trilogy is the latest to get the television treatment, and our summer’s already looking brighter.
+“The Summer I Turned Pretty,” is a coming-of-age romantic drama that follows Isabel “Belly” Conklin (Lola Tung) during her family’s annual summer vacation to the idyllic Cousins Beach.
+When the nearly-16-year-old Belly returns to the place, she finds herself at the centre of a complicated love triangle involving her childhood friends, brothers Jeremiah (Gavin Casalegno) and Conrad (Christopher Briney).
+The Amazon Prime series has all the makings of a feel-good summer offering – the heart-fluttering tale of first love, life-defining friendships, a dreamy summer soundtrack, and a picturesque beach setting.

 The screen adaptation, as well as the 2009 book, are both set in Cousins Beach, a beach in Massachusetts.
 The breathtaking views of the picture-perfect locale are enough to convince viewers to pack their bags and hit the quaint location this summer.
 However, you may have been tumbling down a blind alley trying to locate the coastal town on the internet; here’s why!